adityayedetore/lm-povstim-with-childes/src/README.md

 ## Finetuning

-Before training the models, train the models with the above commands, then download the `finetuning.zip` from [here](http://www.adityayedetore.com/childes-project/), unzip it, and put it in `/data/CHILDES`.
+Before training the models, train the models with the above commands, then download `finetuning.zip` from [here](http://www.adityayedetore.com/childes-project/), unzip it, and put it in `/data/CHILDES`.

 To finetune a transformer model, use